These setting control how the spectral data is averaged.

 If the signal you are measuring is rapidly changing in frequency, a low averaging block size should be used.
 Use a high block size to "dig" out a steady state signal buried in a noisy background.

 Setting the averaging size to "infinite" causes the program to average successive spectral traces continuously.
 Stopping and restarting the processor will reset the average.
+A single left click on the main toolbar will also reset the average.

 Sound Level Meter (SLM) - this mode sets the averaging algorithm to match that of a standard Sound Level Meter (SLM).
 The average speed controls the spectral averaging period and decay time as follows: